aditimirji/Responsive-Food-Website/README.md

-# Falcon_29-12-24
-Learn how to build an animated, fully responsive restaurant website using HTML, CSS, and JavaScript!
+Simple Responsive Websites using HTML, CSS and Javascript